szabomozes/helsinki-java-course/README.md

-# 📚 University of Helsinki - Java Programming MOOC
+# 📚 University of Helsinki - Java Programming I-II

 Hi!
-I'm Mózes Szabó, a second-year Computer Science student at ELTE University.
+I'm Mózes Szabó, a Computer Science student at ELTE University.

-As part of my personal development and academic growth, I’m taking part in the University of Helsinki’s legendary **Object-Oriented Programming with Java** MOOC.
-Although it's now a legacy course, it remains one of the most comprehensive Java programming courses available online — absolutely free and open to everyone.
+I took the University of Helsinki’s Object-Oriented Programming with Java MOOC, which covers the fundamentals of Java programming and object-oriented design.

 This repository documents my journey, including completed exercises, personal notes, and key takeaways from each section of the course.